aimat-lab/ML4pXRDs/README.md

 ## Generating synthetic crystals

-After loading the statistics, you can use the statistics to generate synthetic structures of a given space group:
+After loading the statistics, you can use the statistics to generate synthetic structures of a given space group (here space group 125):

 ```python
 structures = generate_structures(